 During Prevosti’s ownership, the body was fully restored and refinished in its original shade of Miura red with silver wheels and sills.
 Likewise, the interior was restored to its factory specifications of senape (mustard) leather seats and door cards with a brown dash, console, and steering wheel.
 It is a striking combination that’s rarely seen today.
 After its restoration, 3087 was sold to a German collector who maintained it in fabulous condition.
 He commissioned specialist Peter Rosenmeier to perform a complete engine and gearbox rebuild totaling more than €100,000.
 In the hands of the most recent owner, Miura 3087 has enjoyed continuous expert care and is offered today in superb condition with gorgeous paint, upholstery, and exquisite detailing throughout.
 Great care has been taken to keep the car period correct, though a professionally installed onboard fire suppression system was added in the interest of safety.
 It rides on the magnificent, Campagnolo-supplied sand cast magnesium wheels fitted with Michelin XWX tires (with a period-correct spare wheel) and features details like proper exhaust tips, Vitaloni mirrors, and of course, those glamorous “eyelashes” around the headlamps.

 In 2016, 3087 was invited to be part of the Miura’s 50th Anniversary celebration at the Quail Motorsports Gathering.
-While on the show field, it was inspected by representatives from Lamborghini Polo Storico and issued a certificate of authenticity confirming its original body color, interior colors, and original matching-numbers drivetrain.
+While on the show field, it was inspected by representatives from Lamborghini Polo Storico and issued a certificate of authenticity confirming its original body color, and interior colors.
 The sale includes the certificate, along with previous German registrations and a factory parts manual.
 It is a superb, turn-key example suitable for concours while also being beautifully dialed-in for driving, which the most recent owner has done regularly and with much enjoyment.

 Few automotive experiences compare to the visceral sensation of piloting Lamborghini’s revolutionary mid-engine supercar.
 The astonishing looks, snarling V12 engine, and ground-breaking design cast the mold not only for every future Lamborghini but for nearly every supercar that followed in its tire marks.